mathspp/mathspp/pages/02.blog/04.pydonts/idiomatic-sequence-slicing/item.en.md

 as you will see, indexing isn't that complicated either.

-As it turns out, much can be said about sequence slicing, so I will split all of the contents into two Pydon'ts, this article and the next one.
+As it turns out, much can be said about sequence slicing, so I will split all of the contents into two Pydon'ts, this and the next one.

 In this Pydon't you will: